barbarer/py4e-int/_sources/lists/MixedupCode.rst

 .. activecode::  str-listMixed_instructions-ac

-    Finish the code below to first print out the program's instructions.
-Next it should have the user add a word to a new list "vocabulary" if they choose and then append it to the end the list IF the word is not already in the original list.
+    Finish the code below to have the user add a word to a new list ``vocabulary`` If the word is not already in the original list.
+For example, if "response" is "hello", the program should not add "hello" to "vocabulary" and return nothing.
+If "response" is "maple", the program should add "maple" to "vocabulary" and return ["maple"] only.

     ~~~~
     def instructions(response):